-145 CEOs Call On Senate To Pass 'Commonsense, Bipartisan' Gun Laws
+145 CEOs Call On Senate To Pass 'Common-sense, Bipartisan' Gun Laws

-A new call for gun safety is coming from 145 business leaders, who sent a letter to members of the Senate Thursday stating that it is "simply unacceptable" to do nothing about gun violence and mass shootings in the U.S.
+A new call for gun safety is coming from 145 business leaders who sent a letter to members of the Senate on Thursday stating that it is "simply unacceptable" to do nothing about gun violence and mass shootings in the U.S.

 Saying the country is in a public health crisis, the CEOs say new laws that would require background checks on all gun sales "are a common-sense solution with overwhelming public support and are a critical step toward stemming the gun violence epidemic in this country."